jrockett6/ScalaJsBoiler/README.md

-Boilerplate for forking scalajs projects
+Boilerplate for forking scalajs projects.